-Cameroon: an evaluation of WFP's Country Strategic Plan (2017 - mid-2019)
+Indonesia: An Evaluation of WFP's Country Strategic Plan (2016 - 2018)

 Country Strategic Plan Evaluations (CSPEs) encompass the entirety of WFP activities during a specific period.
-Their purpose is twofold: 1) to provide evaluation evidence and learning on WFP's performance for country level strategic decisions, specifically for developing the next Country Strategic Plan and 2) to provide accountability for results to WFP stakeholders.
+Their purpose is twofold: 1) to provide evaluation evidence and learning on WFP's performance for country-level strategic decisions, specifically for developing the next Country Strategic Plan and 2) to provide accountability for results to WFP stakeholders.